-CO2: Calculate stresses and deformations of the objects under different loadings.

-CO3: Analyze and design structural members subjected to tension, compression, torsion, bending and combined stresses using the fundamental concepts of stress, strain and elastic behavior of materials.
+- CO2: Calculate stresses and deformations of the objects under different loadings. - CO3: Analyze and design structural members subjected to tension, compression, torsion, bending and combined stresses

 CO4: Utilize appropriate materials in design considering engineering properties, sustainability, cost and weight.

 CO5: Perform engineering work in accordance with ethical and economic constraints related to the design of structures and machine parts.